Class: Catalog::Otu::InventoryEntry

 Overview

-A Catalog::Entry that contains the biological history of an otu via associated data of that otu (images, asserted distributions, observations, etc.).
+A Catalog::Entry that contains the biological history of an otu via citations on the otu and its coordinate otus, and on their associated data (images, asserted distributions, observations, etc.).

 Instance Attribute Summary collapse